Events

 Channel your inner daredevil as you cruise around the cradle at Victoria Park’s Raemers Skatepark.
 The popular skatepark has a huge concrete bowl that reaches 2.4 metres (8ft) in height, a street section and two quarter pipes to test your skills and skating tricks.

-6. Clapham Common Skatepark
+7. Clapham Common Skatepark

 Go with the flow at Clapham Common as you glide around the open plan concrete skating space designed to challenge even experienced skaters.
-Fine-tune your skills as you speed through banks, quarter-pipes, angled rails, and ledges.
+Fine-tune your skills as you speed through banks, quarter pipes, angled rails and ledges.

-7. Alexandra Palace Skatepark
+9. Alexandra Palace Skatepark

 Two boys on skateboards gliding over the graffitied concrete ramps at Alexandra Palace skatepark on a sunny day.

 Challenge yourself with a selection of obstacles at this vibrant concrete skatepark next to the ice rink at Alexandra Palace.
-Sharpen your skills as you take on stair sets, quarter pipes, hubbas, flat banks, and fun boxes and when you’ve worked up an appetite reward yourself with a visit to the on-site cafe at the ice rink.
+Sharpen your skills as you take on stair sets, quarter pipes, hubbas, flat banks and fun boxes, and when you’ve worked up an appetite reward yourself with a visit to the on-site cafe at the ice rink.

-8. Central Venture Park Bowl
+10. Central Venture Park Bowl

 Whizz around the rectangular-shaped concrete bowl as you master your skateboarding skills at Central Venture Park Bowl in Peckham.
 The urban skatepark features a ledge and rails around the sides giving you plenty of opportunities to get in some big tricks and big air.

-9. Acton Skatepark
+12. Acton Skatepark

 Learn how to skate in the peaceful surroundings of Acton Park, a perfect place to begin your skateathon with friends and family.
 The modern concrete skatepark has an open bowl and street section designed with adrenaline-seekers in mind.
 There are also plenty of facilities including water fountains, lockers and repair stations.

-10. Bishops Park Concrete Skatepark and Bowl
+13. Bishops Park Concrete Skatepark and Bowl

 A skateboarder with one foot on the ground on a sunny evening

-Work up a sweat at Bishops Park Concrete Skatepark and Bowl in Fulham, near to Fulham Football Club's ground, Craven Cottage.
+Work up a sweat at Bishops Park Concrete Skatepark and Bowl in Fulham, close to Fulham Football Club's ground, Craven Cottage.
 Perfect for beginners, the small concrete bowl with its mini pipes and dome is an ideal spot to get active and have fun with pals in the park.

 Roller skating in London

-11. Isle of Skating
+14. Isle of Skating

 Get in a spin and unleash your childhood roller-skating skills with Isle of Skating, which offers fun roller-skating classes in London for adults and children.
 From dance skating to skating skills sessions, you can enjoy a party on wheels and make new friends while learning an exhilarating new hobby.

-12. London Skate Crew
+15. London Skate Crew

-Grow your skating confidence with the London Skate Crew who offer roller skating lessons for children and adults all over London in peaceful locations such as Hyde Park and Kensington Gardens.
+Grow your skating confidence with the London Skate Crew who offer roller-skating lessons for children and adults all over London in peaceful locations such as Hyde Park and Kensington Gardens.
 To get ready for the roller rink, you can also try dance and jam skating lessons for your roller disco debut.

-13. Roller Nation
+16. Roller Nation

 People roller skating around the roller disco rink at Roller Nation.